There are 3 designations of MSC teachers:

-- Completion of at least six 90-minute webinars on Advanced MSC Training Seminars offered through the Center for Mindful Self-Compassion (to begin in mid-2016)
+- Completion of at least six 90-minute webinars on Advanced MSC Training Seminars offered through the Center for Mindful Self-Compassion (to begin in late 2017)

 - 14 hours of individual mentorship with an approved MSC mentor/teacher trainer concurrent with teaching an 8-week MSC course with at least 8 enrolled participants.
 Review mentor details on our MSC Mentorship page for more information.
 Four of these mentorship hours will be used by the mentor to review recordings of your teaching independently without you being present.

 Mentorship and feedback will be based upon the following: